 1] My Lockbox

 Available in both free and paid versions, My Lockbox enables you to hide, lock, and password protects almost any folder on your computer.
-One could use My Lockbox to hide your private data/ apps from prying eyes – your files will be not accessible both from local and remote users.
+One could use My Lockbox to hide your private data/ apps from prying eyes – your files will not be accessible from local and remote users.
 Here’s how to set it up:

 - Start by downloading My Lockbox on your PC, head over to the official website, and download the installation file.